 So, this is my 22nd post on this blog, and I’m only just attempting Urien.
-The reasons for this are several: firstly, it’s so long ago that there are no truly reliable sources; secondly, so many people have decided that they’d like him to be King Arthur that it gets subjective; and thirdly, a Certain Local Tourist Attraction.
+The reasons for this are several: firstly, it’s so long ago that sources are thin on the ground; secondly, so many people have decided that they’d like him to be King Arthur that it all gets rather tired and emotional; and thirdly, a Certain Local Tourist Attraction.

 In reality, it goes likes this.
 Sometime in the early 6th century, Urien was born.
-He was one of the old-Welsh-speaking Britons, and he ruled over a small kingdom called Rheged.
+He was a brythonic (a form of old Welsh)-speaking Briton, and he ruled over a small kingdom called Rheged.
 Urien had a court bard, Taliesin, who recorded Urien’s wars in a series of poems which became very popular in Wales in succeeding centuries.
+Continue reading

 Cumbria is home to a number of ‘lucks’, or drinking vessels that are believed to protect a home and its residents from ill fortune.
 Perhaps the most famous is the Luck of Edenhall.